 So why isn’t there any such readworthy thing?

-Wouldn’t members of a society so used to empiricism, such as the European one, avoid to proclaim certainty on something that they didn’t directly experience?
+Wouldn’t members of the society so used to empiricism, such as the European one, avoid to proclaim certainty on something that they didn’t directly experience?

 So why are all my friends, and why was I certain about these notorious Middle Eastern misfortunes when they prove to be, in more than just a few cases, false assumptions?